New Teacher Tales – Sharon

 At a private language training organisation in Hong Kong.
 As I’m Director of Studies and Teacher Trainer.
 I’m a jack of all trades!
 I also write material for courses we run in schools, for kindergarten, primary and secondary – teaching plans and student materials.
 I also lead professional development workshops for young learner teachers in HK and Macau.

-What’s the best thing about living in Hong Kong?
+What’s the best thing about teaching English in Hong Kong?

 I think Hong Kong’s always had a reputation of being really expensive when actually it’s not.
 I still think it has the best of everything.
 There are 4 seasons, there’s crazy city life and peaceful, beautiful nature and countryside.
 There’s that frenetic city energy, but a lot of calm when you look for it.